 I paid for one of these programs for several months before I finally caught on to what was up.
 I immediately called the card company and protested.
 I threatened to close my card and I was immediately refunded.

 Had I not caught it, who knows how long I would have continued to pay it.

 The good news is that if you are caught with fees from you banking institution, you can probably negotiate your way out of the fees.
 If you had a few overdraft fees for the given month, you can protest the fees and see if they are waived.
 Otherwise, just try to avoid taking too much money out of your accounts.

 Avoid the late fees that you can incur when you do not make timely payments on your credit cards.
-Your credit card company may actually charge you a certain percentage of the balance that you have as a “late fee,” so these late fees can quickly become expensive.
+Even the most forgiving credit cards may actually charge you a certain percentage of the balance that you have as a “late fee,” so these late fees can quickly become expensive.

 3. Read Through Contractual Terms